Para leer este artículo en español, presione aquí.

 Most people living with HIV become infected through sexual contact or injecting drugs.
 These behaviors are often ones already stigmatized in society and can come with pre-existing moral beliefs.
 For example, in some cultures, HIV is seen as a 'punishment' for immoral or bad behavior, even when the woman did not engage in whatever behavior she was accused of doing.
 In many countries, a code of silence about sexual relations combined with social acceptance of men's sexual activity outside of marriage have resulted in the infection of many women who were having sex only with their husbands.
 As HIV treatment advocate and educator Heidi Nass points out:

 "People who get HIV aren't doing anything differently than most people they know.
-The only thing that separates you from all the women who've had sexual intercourse with a man or shared a needle but didn't get HIV, is that you got HIV." (from "An Open Letter: Woman to Woman," Heidi M. Nass, Positively Aware, Sept/Oct 2007)
+The only thing that separates you from all the women who've had sexual intercourse with a man or shared a needle but didn't get HIV, is that you got HIV." (from "An Open Letter: Woman to Woman," Heidi M. Nass, The Body)

 We have known for quite some time – through stories and studies – that stigma and discrimination can have horribly damaging effects on the health of women and girls.
 These effects occur both for women and girls at risk of getting HIV and those already living with it.
 Across the globe, the lives of women and girls are shaped by a number of gender-based inequalities – social (e.g., less power in sexual decision-making), economic (e.g., less power to earn or control income), and political (e.g., policies that deny women inheritance, education, or reproductive rights).
 As a result, the negative effects of HIV-related stigma have an even greater effect on women and girls.

 Studies have shown that, in China, people who have more stigmatizing beliefs about HIV are more likely to engage in behaviors that put them at higher risk for getting HIV.
-In South Africa and France, studies have shown that HIV+ people who experienced stigma or discrimination were less likely to disclose their HIV status to their sexual partners, more likely to engage in unsafe sex, and therefore more likely to spread HIV to their partners.
-Even in prevention studies like the VOICE trial in South Africa, stigma was a key reason why young women did not use vaginal gels or pills to keep themselves from becoming HIV+.
-Women were afraid their use of these prevention products would cause them to become mistakenly identified as HIV+, which would then lead to isolation and discrimination.
+In South Africa and France, studies have shown that people living with HIV who experienced stigma or discrimination were less likely to disclose their HIV status to their sexual partners, more likely to engage in unsafe sex, and therefore more likely to spread HIV to their partners.
+Even in prevention studies like the VOICE trial in South Africa, stigma was a key reason why young women did not use vaginal gels or pills to keep themselves from becoming infected with HIV.
+Women were afraid their use of these prevention products would cause them to become mistakenly identified as living with HIV, which would then lead to isolation and discrimination.

 Stigma against HIV is a documented barrier to testing and treatment at all points along the HIV care continuum.
 Studies have shown that stigmatizing beliefs and/or fear of stigma keep people from getting tested for HIV, getting linked to or having access to care, staying in care, getting HIV drugs, and taking their HIV drugs correctly (adherence).

 The negative effects of stigma and discrimination show up in many parts of life.
-They can show up in the workplace (not getting hired because of your HIV status, or an HIV+ woman not applying for a job because of her status), in travel (certain countries do not allow HIV+ people to enter), in housing (being denied housing or not feeling welcome in a neighborhood because of your HIV status), in relationships (domestic or intimate partner violence), and in health care (denied access, being blamed for being HIV+).
+They can show up in the workplace (not getting hired because of your HIV status, or a woman living with HIV not applying for a job because of her status), in travel (certain countries do not allow people living with HIV to enter), in housing (being denied housing or not feeling welcome in a neighborhood because of your HIV status), in relationships (domestic or intimate partner violence), and in health care (denied access, being blamed for living with HIV).

 Perhaps the most devastating effects of stigma and discrimination for women are those that come from social rejection and exclusion.
 Women and girls often fear stigma and rejection from their families not only because they stand to lose their social place of belonging, but also because they could lose their shelter, their children, and their ability to survive.
 The isolation that social rejection brings can lead to low self-esteem, depression, and even thoughts or acts of suicide.